wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

       ![A screenshot of a computer program Description automatically generated](./images/media/image42.png)

-2. The reason that the **PlantsByWebSphere** application retuned an “Exception” is because the values for the **sensitive variables** has not been set.
+    The reason that the **PlantsByWebSphere** application retuned an **Exception** is because the values for the **sensitive variables** has not been set.

     ![](./images/media/image43.png)

-    Next, you will update the server.xml to include the credentials required to access the application database.
+    Next, you will update the **server.xml** to include the credentials required to access the application database.

 ### 2.1.6   Update the server.xml and retest the PlantsByWebSphere application

-1. From a Terminal window, stop the Liberty server named **pbwserver** with the following command:
+1. Open a new terminal window, stop the Liberty server named **pbwserver** with the following command:

         /home/techzone/wlp/bin/server stop pbwserver